rancher/webhook/pkg/resources/management.cattle.io/v3/globalrole/GlobalRole.md

 ## Validation Checks

-Note: all checks are bypassed if the GlobalRole is being deleted
+Note: all checks are bypassed if the GlobalRole is being deleted.

+### Invalid Fields - Create and Update
+When a GlobalRole is created or updated, the webhook checks that each rule has at least one verb.

 ### Escalation Prevention